ericoporto/ags-manual-wiki/EnginePluginRun-timeAPI.md

 Returns the mouse cursor struct which AGS uses to store details about the specified cursor mode.

 **IMPORTANT:** The returned struct is read-only.
-You should not modify any members of it directly; rather, call the script functions such as `ChangeCursorGraphic` which ensure that the game state is updated properly.
+You should not modify any members of it directly; rather, call the script functions such as [`Mouse.ChangeModeGraphic`](Mouse#mousechangemodegraphic) which ensure that the game state is updated properly.

 _Added in version: 12_